Couples Counselling: I Understand Why You May Delay Seeking Help

 3. “Counselling will take years — and we need help now.”

 I understand this concern.
 I cannot promise your entire relationship will be overhauled immediately.
 It depends on the concerns that are brought to therapy.
 Some couples find it beneficial to continue to come to therapy on an ongoing basis.
 Having said that, there is work being done from the start in therapy.
+We do 90 minute sessions which allows us to dig a little deeper and start making shifts.
 This change is not always immediately apparent.
 Like anything worthwhile, it requires commitment but that does not mean that change is not taking place.
-What you learn in counselling can be used well after the therapy has ended.
+I usually ask people to commit to at least 5 sessions before giving up.
+You get what you put into the process and what you learn in counselling can be used well after the therapy has ended.

 4. “We tried marriage counselling in the past, and it didn’t work.”